 - Don't close unused credit cards as a short-term strategy to raise your scores.

-- Don't open a number of new credit cards that you don't need.
+- Don't open a number of unneeded new credit cards

 Since good credit is such an important element when applying for a low-cost business loan, the SmartBiz® Small Business Blog has covered this topic extensively.
 Read these detailed articles to learn more about how to establish credit, how business and personal credit scores are calculated, how lenders view credit scores, and how to improve yours: